-The School of Information and Library Science (SILS) was founded in 1931 and is one of the most highly-regarded graduate programs in the nation.
+The School of Information and Library Science (SILS) was founded in 1931 and provides one of the most highly-regarded programs in the nation.
 The School first offered a minor in information systems in 1997, and initiated a major in information science in 2003.
 UNC-Chapel Hill is the only university in the state offering a bachelor’s degree in information science and is one of only a handful of schools nationwide offering such a program.

 Information science is the study of cognitive, social, technological, and organizational roles of information in all its forms.
 It rests on three foundational pillars: